peterthorpe5/Msc_Digital_Health/course_work/README.md

 The DNA was isolated from a pure culture.

-You can apply what you have learn to the following datasets:
+You can apply what you have learn to the following datasets and Identify what each patient had?:

 Patient	reads	disease_cause?
 Patient_007	patient_007_1.fastq.gz	?